Get Organized Before the New Year With the Best Planners

 Date range: December 2022–December 2023 | Dimensions: A5 | Format: Weekly or monthly

 What we like:

-- Ruled, grid, and dot formats (and more than 400 pages)
+- Options for ruled, grid, and dot formats

 For the creative folks who like a little more freedom when it comes to structuring their day, Australian company Milligram’s minimalist design features low-key date markings where you can fill in the blank.
 The look and feel of this planner is all up to you; choose between grid, ruled, and dot formats (think: bullet journal styles).
 The paper is fountain pen–friendly, and the elastic closure keeps any loose notes in place.
-And though the woven linen cover is an elevated textural touch, if you’re worried about it getting a few nicks in your bag during your commute to work or neighborhood café, don’t fret: It comes with a protective sleeve just for that reason (and the cool moonlike artwork isn’t too shabby to look at either).
+And though the woven linen cover is an elevated textural touch, if you’re worried about it getting a few nicks in your bag during your commute to work or the neighborhood café, don’t fret: It comes with a protective sleeve just for that reason (and the cool moonlike and sunset-inspired ombré artworks aren’t too shabby to look at either).